Jebel Al Mebrah is an absolute must for road lovers

-Jabal Yibir is a high mountain pass at an elevation of 1.527 m (5,010 ft) above the sea level, located in the Hajar Mountains, in the United Arab Emirates.
+Jebel Al Mebrah is a high mountain peak at an elevation of 1.527m (5,010ft) above the sea level, located in the United Arab Emirates.

-The road to the summit is asphalted with a concrete barrier.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
-This is an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
+The road to the summit, also known as Jabal Yibir, is fully paved.
 The highest point and the highest named mountain are actually different places.
-The highest mountain or peak in the UAE is Jebel Yibir.
+The highest mountain or peak in the UAE is Jebel Al Mebrah.
 But the highest place you can actually stand on in the UAE is a point on a mountain slope on Jebel Jais.
 However the true summit of Jebel Jais is in Oman.
-Jebel Yibir is at 1,527m while Jebel Hafeet is at 1,240m.
+Jebel Al Mebrah is at 1,527m while Jebel Hafeet is at 1,240m.

-The surface of the road is great, but it’s really steep, with sections up to 15%.
-Starting from Tawiyan, at an elevation of 168m above the sea level, the ascent is 10.66 mi (17.15 km) long.
+The surface of the road is not good and severely damaged by the rainfalls.
+The road is steep and dangerous, with sections up to 15%.
+Starting at Tawiyan, at an elevation of 168m above the sea level, the ascent is 10.66 mi (17.15 km) long.
 Over this distance, the elevation gain is 1359m and the average gradient is 7,94%.
-The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
+Check your tyres and breaks before you go.

 Road suggested by: Andrew Wheeler